Moni-io/moni-web-ui-kit/README.md

 ```

-For using the library, you have to transpile files inside your project, for example using Next.js you can use `next-transpile-modules` package
+For using the library, you have to transpile files inside your project, for example `next-transpile-modules` package

 Add to next.config.js
 ```js